Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

 Additionally, providing individual assets for all possible pairs of ingress/egress interfaces can quickly lead to a space explosion.
 We avoid this by making each asset represent a reservation on a single interface used either as ingress or egress for the reservation.
 To later make use of the reservation, an asset for both an ingress and egress interface from the same AS representing the same bandwidth and time intervals are needed.

-Each bandwidth asset contains the following attributes: \begin{description} \item[AS Identifier:] The identifier of the AS that offers the reservation.
+Each bandwidth asset contains the following attributes: \begin{description} \item[AS Identifier:] The identifier of the AS offering the reservation.
 This is set automatically after authenticating the AS. \item[Bandwidth:] The bandwidth of the reservation.
 Corresponds to $\bw$ on the data plane. \item[Start Time:] The start time of the reservation represented by the asset.
 Corresponds to $\strt$ on the data plane. \item[Expiration Time:] The expiration time of the reservation represented by the asset.
 Corresponds to $\strt + \duration$ on the data plane. \item[Interface:] The ID of the AS interface for which the reservation is valid.
 Corresponds to $\In$ or $\Eg$ on the data plane. \item[Ingress/Egress:] An indicator describing whether the reservation allows the use of the interface as ingress or egress. \item[Time Granularity:] The minimum duration for which the AS wants to support reservations.
-Supporting very short reservations may not be in the interest of every AS, thus we allow each AS to set this threshold themselves.
+Supporting very short reservations may not be in the interest of every AS, thus we allow each AS to set this threshold.
 Each asset can be split in the time dimension as long as the duration of each new asset is a multiple of this granularity. \item[Minimum Bandwidth:] The minimum bandwidth of reservations.
-This parameter allows an AS to control the maximum number of concurrent reservations, see also \cref{sec:policing}.
+This parameter allows an AS to limit the number of concurrent reservations, see also \cref{sec:policing}.
 Each asset can be split in the bandwidth dimension as long as the bandwidth of each new asset exceeds this minimum. \end{description}

-\paragraph{AS Registration} Our asset smart contract requires a registration process, which ensures that the entity issuing an asset is actually authorized to do so; i.e., an entity cannot simply create an on-chain asset that represents a reservation at some AS that is not under their control.
-Since we assume that a PKI for ASes is in place, each AS could simply sign the assets that they issue and include this signature on chain, which would allow any user to verify the validity of an asset before obtaining it.
+\para{AS Registration} Our asset smart contract requires a registration process, which ensures that the entity issuing an asset is actually authorized to do so; i.e., an entity cannot simply create an on-chain asset that represents a reservation at some AS that is not under their control.
+Since we assume that a PKI for ASes is in place, each AS could simply sign each asset that they issue, which would allow any user to verify the validity of an asset before obtaining it.